ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 in conjunction with
 [Issues](https://help.github.com/en/github/managing-your-work-on-github/about-issues)
 to document tasks in various stages.
-Generally this will look like a board collecting related tasks which representing a conceptual project or actual milestone that comes out of our meetings.
+Generally this will look like a board collecting related tasks representing a conceptual project or actual milestone that comes out of our meetings.
 For example, an event, release, or large feature set with many components all are reasonable project boards.
 This is for planning purposes and to facilitate coordination in the remote environment.
 If it helps we can keep doing it so long as the time and effort is accounted for.